BobLokerse/BobLokerse.github.io/_posts/2015-11-03-GitVersion-versioning-made-easy-and-dry.md

 ### The power of yaml ###
-There was another challenge, calling the gitVersion script and the *AssemblyInfo patching* in the right order.
+There was another challenge, calling the git version script and the *AssemblyInfo patching* in the right order.

 To add the OctoPack parameters to MSBuild, we have to use the build script option in AppVeyor.
 That means that there is no pre-build script option, in which can update the build version before the *AssemblyInfo patching* takes place.